SNPeek: Side-Channel Analysis for Privacy Applications on Confidential VMs: Oak Private Information Retrieval

 As a motivating example, we distinguish the request of a missing key and a key with a value, capturing the resulting traces on the hypervisor. \Cref{fig:oak-lookup} shows sequences of the number of data page accesses at each code page.
 The traces are clearly distinguishable, and we omit a more detailed analysis using machine learning.

 For a more realistic scenario, we expand the dataset to include 1,000 key pairs.
 The keys are the strings \texttt{key0} through \texttt{key999}, resulting in lengths of 4 to 6 bytes.
 Each corresponding value is randomly generated with a size of up to 1,000 bytes.
 Although the sequences shown in \Cref{fig:oak-lookup} remain the same across these keys, we can still distinguish individual lookups by observing variations in page and cache accesses at specific code pages, as shown in \Cref{table:oak-key1000}.
 The lookup module must load the key-value pairs from different pages containing distinct cache lines for the second to fifth data page accesses from this code page.
 The number of cache-line accesses also reflects the size of the values, which can be up to 1,000 bytes and span multiple cache lines.
+Note that we use manual examination to showcase and validate this leakage.
+We collected the traces using Targeted Trace Collection~(\Cref{sec:targeted-trace-collection}).
+Fully automating the end-to-end exploit would require an attacker to recognize a pattern targeting the vulnerable code and train a new model offline.

-Following Definition~\ref{def:dist-game}, the goal for the attacker is to distinguish two sequences of memory accesses into a database of 1000 elements: One consisting of 10 identical PIR retrievals of the first element, and the other consisting of 9 identical retrievals of the first element, followed by a single retrieval of the last element.
+Following Definition~\ref{def:dist-game}, the goal for the attacker is to distinguish two sequences of memory accesses into a database of 1000 elements: one consisting of 10 identical PIR retrievals of the first element, and the other consisting of 9 identical retrievals of the first element, followed by a single retrieval of the last element.
 We collect 1500 traces for each case and use them to evaluate the effectiveness of using \FrameWorkName to evaluate PIR mitigations.